rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  see if you can pay off that debt at some later point in time.
 *  It doesn't work like that.
 *  So for example, if I deprive you, Andrew Huberman,
-*  of sleep tonight, let's say it's an eight-hour opportunity,
+*  of sleep tonight,
+*  let's say it's an eight hour opportunity,
 *  and then tomorrow I give you all of the recovery sleep
 *  that you want, and then on a second night,
 *  third night, fourth night,
 *  do you sleep longer those subsequent nights?
 *  Yes, you do.
-*  But you only sleep back about 50%, about four extra hours.
+*  But you only sleep back about 50%,
+*  about four extra hours.
 *  In fact, if you look at the data, it's usually less.
 *  It's usually around two, so only about 25%
 *  of the eight hours that you lost.
 *  So you are always running a debt.
-*  And if that's the case,
+*  And if that's the case, if you can't truly pay back
-*  if you can't truly pay back your sleep debt,
+*  your sleep debt, and you're constantly running
-*  and you're constantly running that short sleep cycle,
+*  that short sleep cycle, you are,
 *  it's like compounding interest on the loan.
 *  It just escalates dramatically.
 *  And that's why I think we see that short sleep
 *  really does predict ill health outcomes
 *  and early mortality the later and later in life that you go.
 *  However, there is a different form of sleep banking.
-*  I told you that here, you're going into a debt,
+*  I told you that here, you're going into a debt
 *  and you're trying to pay it off with credit later.
 *  What if you had the inverse?
 *  Let's say that you are a doctor or a nurse,
 *  or you are working in the emergency services,
 *  and you know that you have two nights
-*  where you're on nights,
-*  and you're going to be probably very busy,
+*  where you're on nights and you're going to be
-*  and you're not going to be sleeping well
+*  probably very busy, and you're not going to be sleeping well
-*  for the next two nights.
+*  for the next two nights, and that's going to be
-*  And that's going to be next Monday and Tuesday.
+*  next Monday and Tuesday.
 *  And I'm currently on Wednesday in the week prior.
 *  There is something that has been demonstrated
-*  called sleep banking, which is where
+*  called sleep banking, which is where I know
-*  I know I'm going to go into debt.
+*  I'm going to go into debt, so I sleep longer
-*  So I sleep longer, and I create credit to begin with.
+*  and I create credit to begin with,
-*  And then I spend that credit as I go into debt,
+*  and then I spend that credit as I go into debt,
 *  and it seems to lessen the impact of that debt.
 *  It doesn't remove the impact entirely,
 *  but it does lessen it.
 *  So here, it's the inverse.
-*  I'm not going into debt
-*  and then trying to pay it off later.
+*  I'm not going into debt and then trying to pay it off later.
-*  I build up credit,
-*  and then I can spend that credit with debt.
+*  I build up credit, and then I can spend that credit
-*  So there is a form of sleep banking
+*  with debt, so there is a form of sleep banking
-*  that seems to be present,
-*  but it's not the sleep banking
+*  that seems to be present, but it's not the sleep banking
 *  that most people think about.
 *  Does that make, I know it's very confusing,
 *  but I tried to be clear about that.
-*  No, I know you made it very clear
+*  No, I know, I think you made it very clear
 *  that you can buffer some of the sleep loss
-*  that you anticipate,
+*  that you anticipate, but there's no retroactive saving
-*  but there's no retroactive saving of what you lost.
+*  of what you lost.
 *  That's right.
 *  What are some of the best practices
-*  for getting back to sleep
+*  for getting back to sleep after waking up
-*  after waking up in the middle of the night?
+*  in the middle of the night?
 *  There, I would say there are several things.
 *  First, don't try too hard,
-*  because trying to get back to sleep
-*  and become frustrated is very much like
+*  because trying to get back to sleep and become frustrated
-*  trying to remember someone's name.
+*  is very much like trying to remember someone's name.
-*  Sleep is just like this,
-*  that the harder you try,
+*  Sleep is just like this, that the harder you try,
-*  the further you push it away.
-*  And as soon as you stop,
+*  the further you push it away, and as soon as you stop,
-*  all of a sudden that name just pops back into your head.
+*  all of a sudden that name just pops back into your head,
-*  And it's the same way with sleep.
+*  and it's the same way with sleep.
-*  Now, previously I've said,
+*  Now, previously I've said you don't want to spend
-*  you don't want to spend a lot of time awake in bed,
-*  because you learn the association
+*  a lot of time awake in bed, because you learn
-*  that your bed is the place of wakefulness,
+*  the association that your bed is the place of wakefulness,
 *  and every time you come in at night,
-*  you're always wide awake and you don't know why,
+*  you're always wide awake, and you don't know why,
 *  despite having fallen asleep watching television
 *  just 20 minutes earlier.
-*  The other suggestion, however,
+*  The other suggestion, however, is most people don't want
-*  is most people don't want to get out of bed.
+*  to get out of bed.
 *  It's dark, it's cold, I get it, I understand it.
 *  The other thing to do in this situation
 *  is enjoy the concept of rest.
-*  So wouldn't it be wonderful
+*  So wouldn't it be wonderful if in the middle
-*  if in the middle of your working day,
+*  of your working day, someone said,
-*  someone said, look, just come away from your desk now,
+*  look, just come away from your desk now,
-*  and here is a beautiful calm bedroom,
+*  and here is a beautiful, calm bedroom.
-*  it smells very nice, nice dim light.
+*  It smells very nice, nice dim light.
-*  I would let you to lie down.
+*  I would like you to lie down.
-*  No need to fall asleep, don't fall asleep,
+*  No need to fall asleep, don't fall asleep.
-*  just lie down on the bed or on the couch and just rest.
+*  Just lie down on the bed or on the couch, and just rest.
 *  For the next 30 or 40 minutes,
 *  just have a wonderful, good old rest.
 *  That sounds lovely.
-*  And if you are struggling to fall back asleep
+*  And if you are struggling to fall back asleep,
 *  and you've listened to me and the idiocy
 *  of what I've been describing over the past six episodes,
 *  you could start to get very stressed and say,
 *  gosh, well, sleep is doing this and this and this,
-*  and I'm now and it's been 20 minutes
+*  and I'm now, and it's been 20 minutes,
-*  and I can't fall back, you just get more and more stressed.
+*  and I can't fall back.
+*  You just get more and more stressed.
 *  Instead, take a different approach at that point.
 *  Instead of, if all the techniques that we've spoken about,
-*  getting your mind off itself,
-*  and we listed them just now
+*  getting your mind off itself, and we list them just now,
 *  and we've listed them in a previous episode,
 *  if none of those are working and you just can't catch it,
 *  don't worry, just say to yourself, you know what?
-*  Tonight is not my night, and he told me it's okay,
+*  Tonight is not my night.
-*  and it really is.
+*  And he told me it's okay, and it really is.
+*  It's fine.
-*  It's fine, tomorrow night is going to be a better night.
+*  Tomorrow night is going to be a better night.
-*  Tonight, instead, rather than trying to force myself
+*  Tonight, instead, rather than trying
-*  to sleep, I'm just going to lie here,
+*  to force myself to sleep, I'm just going to lie here,
 *  maybe with my eyes open, I'm just gonna rest.
 *  I'm just gonna enjoy and not stress.
 *  I'm just gonna enjoy a good old rest in my bed.
 *  And once again, the next thing that happens
-*  is that the sun has emerged, it's bright in your room,
+*  is that the sun has emerged.
-*  despite the blackout curtains, and your alarm is going off
+*  It's bright in your room despite the blackout curtains,
+*  and your alarm is going off,
-*  because as soon as you relaxed out of the state
+*  because as soon as you relaxed out of the state of trying,
-*  of trying, sleep came back in a resplendent way.
+*  sleep came back in a resplendent way.
 *  Terrific.
 *  Someone asks, quote, I used to be a great sleeper,
-*  but as I've gotten older, and then they mentioned
+*  but as I've gotten older,
-*  that they're 65 currently, I find that I wake up
+*  and then they mentioned that they're 65 currently,
-*  much earlier than I did previously,
+*  I find that I wake up much earlier than I did previously,
 *  and it's difficult for me to get more than six hours of sleep.
-*  What do you think is going on and what are some remedies?
+*  What do you think is going on, and what are some remedies?
 *  The first question I would want to ask is,
 *  how do you feel on six hours of sleep?
-*  And we can go from there.
+*  And we can go from the, if you are impaired,
-*  If you are impaired and you're struggling during the day,
+*  and you're struggling during the day,
-*  and this person sounds as though they are unhappy
+*  and this person sounds as though
-*  with that six hours, then we can start
+*  they are unhappy with that six hours,
-*  to have a conversation.
+*  then we can start to have a conversation.
 *  What would that conversation sound like?
 *  I want to understand perhaps the reason
 *  that you can't get back asleep,